Ajay-Bhargav-R/search_terms/README.md

 # search_terms
 A brief analysis and forecasting on the search term 'Saturday Night Live'.
 This data was obtained from 'Google trends'.
+Scripted in R markdown.
 Packages used are:
 >dplyr
 >plotly